 The writing is also something that just felt phoned in for the most part.
 Borderlands sense of humor and writing style is very refferencal, and back in 2012 that humor wasn’t as played out as it is now.
 Memes aren’t funny and internet humor is mainly pretty low brow.
 It isn’t as extreme as it was in the second game, but it does run its course fairly quickly.

 I would have loved to see more new characters, but it’s mainly the same people you have seen for the last decade.
-They are absolutely fine and especially in the beginning hours it is nice to know some familiar faces, but, just like most of this game, its just the same old thing for another game without enough new fresh ideas and characters.
+They are absolutely fine and especially in the beginning hours it is nice to know some familiar faces, but, just like most of this game, it's just the same old thing for another game without enough new fresh ideas and characters.

 In the end Borderlands 3 is more of the Borderlands formula that made it so popular.
 It has run its course and is now stale.
 If a fourth game does come out (I guess Pre-Sequel doesn’t count) it HAS to change up the formula.
 It can’t get away with it again.
 It’s in the same pattern as the Zelda franchise.
 It drastically needs to change, and if they do, it could breathe so much new life into the series that is now stale.

 I mostly had a blast with this game, I found the new BeastMaster class, where I have a pet with me the entire time helping me obliterate enemies on a scale that even 4 player Borderlands never got up to, was just insanely fun.
 But it’s more of that “podcast” type of game.
 The story is fine, but could have been so much better.
-I found the false ending annoying especially since there was like a good solid 5+ hours after that.
+I found the false ending annoying especially since it was like a good solid 5+ hours after that.
 It got boring and repetitive and if they paced it better, I would have nicer things to say.

 I really hope the Borderlands series gets overhauled and this was just a stepping stone to get back into the swing of things.
 This series has something special to it, and with a bit of careful pruning, and a focus on shifting the guns and characters to be a bit more customizable, I think Borderlands can wipe the floor with all other modern loot driven shooters.
 The series just needs a bit of TLC.